Pasher History, Family Crest & Coats of Arms

 A William Asser, was rector of Aylmerton, Norfolk.

 Early History of the Pasher family

-Another 233 words (17 lines of text) covering the years 1275, 1510, 1600, 128 and 108) are included under the topic Early Pasher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pasher research.
+Another 156 words (11 lines of text) covering the years 1275, 1653, 1671, 1756, 1510 and 1600 are included under the topic Early Pasher History in all our PDF Extended History products and printed products wherever possible.